 Similar to the route A, but it continues across Kozjaka Bridge where you take a boat across the Kozjaka Lake.
 Once you get off the boat, you can walk back to the Entrance 1, or take a shuttle back.
 This route is 4 km long, it takes 3 to 4 hours, and a hike is easy.

-The C route is actually extended route B. The first part is the same, but instead to return to the Entrance 1 after boat crossing of the Kozjak Lake, you continue the hike along other three lakes to the southernmost Proscansko Lake.
-The route C is 8 km long, it takes 4 to 6 hours, and a hike is moderate.
+The trail C is actually extended route B. The first part is the same, but instead to return to the Entrance 1 after the boat crosses the Kozjak Lake, you continue the hike along the other three lakes to the southernmost Proscansko Lake.
+Route C is 8 km long, it takes 4 to 6 hours, and a hike is moderate.

 The shortest route of all starting at the south gate – Entrance 2, route E takes you along the Upper Lakes, all the way to the Proscansko Jezero.
 You start a visit with a short boat ride across the Kozjak Lake.
-You can come back with a shuttle bus, or on foot.
+You can come back by a shuttle bus or on foot.
 The route is 5,2 km long, and it takes 2 to 3 hours.

-Route F takes a different direction than the route E. You start a vidit with a longer boat ride across the Kozjak Lake.
-From there you continue a visit across the Kozjak bridge, and slong the lower lakes to the Great Waterfalls.
+Route F takes a different direction than the route E. You start a visit with a long boat ride across the Kozjak Lake.
+From there you continue a visit across the Kozjak bridge and along the lower lakes to the Great Waterfalls.
 On return, you'll need to walk up to arrive at the shuttle bus stop.
 The route is 4,6 km long, and it takes 3 to 4 hours.

-Similar to route K1, K2 route gives you an opportunity to explore entire lakes section of the park.
+Similar to route K1, the K2 route gives you an opportunity to explore the entire lakes' section of the park.
 The hike starts at the south entrance – Entrance 2.
 The route is 18,3 km long, and it takes 6 to 8 hours.